lseppala/praise.nvim/README.md

 # praise.nvim

+> [!TIP]
 >  Don't blame.
-Praise!
+PRaise!

-Simple neovim plugin to pull up the GitHub pull request (PR) that introduced or changed the line under your cursor.
-Extremely useful for getting more context about _why_ the code was written the way it was (including linked issues) and to praise for a job well done.
+Simple neovim plugin to pull up the Pull Request (PR) on GitHub that introduced or changed the line under your cursor.
+Extremely useful for getting more context about _why_ the code was written the way it was (including linked issues), and to praise for a job well done.

 ## Requirements